List of mergers and acquisitions by Apple

-Apple's business philosophy is to acquire small companies that can be easily integrated into existing company projects.
+Apple has tended to acquire small companies that can be easily integrated into existing company projects.
 For instance, Apple acquired Emagic and its professional music software, Logic Pro, in 2002.
 The acquisition was incorporated in the creation of the digital audio workstation software GarageBand, an integral part of the iLife software suite, and now one of the leading digital audio workstations on iOS and macOS.
+Apple generally discontinues the existing businesses of acquired companies.

 The company made its first acquisition on March 2, 1988, with its purchase of Network Innovations.
 In 2013, Apple acquired thirteen companies.
 Apple's largest acquisition was that of Beats Electronics in August 2014 for $3 billion.
-Of the companies Apple has acquired, 71 were based in the United States.

 In early-May 2019, Apple CEO Tim Cook said to CNBC that Apple acquires a company every two to three weeks on average, having acquired 20 to 25 companies in the past six months alone.
+In 2021, Cook told shareholders that Apple had "acquired nearly 100 companies" in the preceding six years.